mgao6767/mingze-gao/posts/encode-password-for-sas-remote-submission/index.md

 ---
+title: Encode Password for SAS Remote Submission
 date: 2019-07-25
 tags:
     - SAS
 categories:
   - Programming
 ---

-# Encode Password for SAS Remote Submission

 The [Wharton Research Data Services (WRDS)](https://wrds-www.wharton.upenn.edu/) allows one to submit and execute SAS programs to the cloud.
 WRDS has an